visit our sponsor

-Historically Nicosia was founded by the Greeks from the region of the Peloponnese peninsula and the city was home to the Lusignano family since 1192.
+Historically Nicosia was founded by the Greeks from the region of the Peloponnese peninsula and the city was home to the Lusignan family since 1192.
 In the fifteenth century it became part of the Republic of Venice and later was conquered by the Ottoman Turks in 1571, and even today they claim their part of land.
 Despite the different dominations, Nicosia is rich in Greek archaeological remains dating back to the Archaic period, in addition to the strong presence of buildings with a Gothic architectural style dating back to the period of the Lusignan kingdom and the era of the Crusades.

-Cypriot cuisine is famous for fish, including polyps, mollusks and bass that are usually served with side dishes such as fresh vegetables, especially small tomatoes and cucumbers; Cyprus table does not lack of the lamb and grilled turkey, very consumed among the inhabitants of the island.
+Cypriot cuisine is famous for fish, including polyps, mollusks, and bass that are usually served with side dishes such as fresh vegetables, especially small tomatoes, and cucumbers; Cyprus table does not lack of the lamb and grilled turkey, very consumed among the inhabitants of the island.

 Cypriot cuisine is typically Mediterranean even though over the years it has undergone the influence of foreign dominations, especially Turkish and English.
 Few people know that Cypriots drink a lot of Greek/Turkish coffee, strong and short.
-In addition to this, the cuisine of Cyprus is also famous for others, several typical dishes, such as, for example, the haloumi, a goat's and sheep's cheese that is soaked in mint and brine.
+In addition to this, the cuisine of Cyprus is also famous for others, several typical dishes, such as, for example, the halloumi, a goat’s, and sheep’s cheese that is soaked in mint and brine.
 It is used in the preparation of different dishes, from eggs to soups and salads.
 It has a very strong flavor.
-Then there is the meze, in fact it is a name that indicates various delicacies served as an appetizer, including large olives, salssa tzatziki, humus, fresh bread with grilled or marinated vegetables, meat tasting, dessert fruit and much more.
-Tasty dishes, appreciated by tourists, are the stifado, a stew of beef or rabbit prepared with vinegar, wine, onions and spices, the loukanika, smoked sausages seasoned with coriander and red wine, and finally, the melintzanes yiahni a dough of zucchini, garlic and fresh tomatoes.
+Then there is the meze, in fact, it is a name that indicates various delicacies served as an appetizer, including large olives, salsa tzatziki, hummus, fresh bread with grilled or marinated vegetables, meat tasting, dessert fruit and much more.
+Tasty dishes, appreciated by tourists, are the stifado, a stew of beef or rabbit prepared with vinegar, wine, onions and spices, the loukanika, smoked sausages seasoned with coriander and red wine, and finally, the melintzanes yiahni a dough of zucchini, garlic, and fresh tomatoes.
 Between the many annual events held in Nicosia, the most beautiful and interesting are the events related to Easter Monday, and which recall the interest on Greek Orthodox cults.
 On March 25, instead, it is celebrated the Greek National Day with folk songs and dances.

 WHAT TO SEE IN NICOSIA